 Human Capital

-The Social Safety Net Project in Madagascar has supported 5.2 million people since the project began, with women accounting for 75% of direct beneficiaries.
+The Social Safety Net Project in Madagascar, which will close on October 31, 2024 has supported 5.4 million people since the project began, with women accounting for 74% of direct beneficiaries.
 Among Human Development Cash Transfer households, 94% of school-age children attend school regularly, and almost 500,000 children under age five have benefitted from nutrition services.
 In 2023, Madagascar launched its Social Registry, which will improve beneficiary targeting, program coordination, and response to climatic shocks.
-The new , which became effective in August 2023, will scale up coverage of extremely poor households and promote improved livelihoods of social assistance beneficiaries to reduce over time the need for support.
+The new , which became effective in August 2023, is scaling up coverage of extremely poor households and promoting improved livelihoods of social assistance beneficiaries to reduce over time the need for support.

 To combat malnutrition, more than two million people have benefited from health and nutrition services, and 4,500 community health and nutrition sites are operational.
 As well, 1,081 primary health care facilities were strengthened with necessary nutrition and health commodities and equipment.
 Based on a 2021 Demographic and Health Survey, stunting decreased from 42% to 39.8% nationally between 2018 and 2021, and specifically from 51% to 48% in the eight regions targeted by the Improving Nutrition Outcomes using the Multiphase Programmatic Approach (MPA) Project.
 This improvement is even more significant in the five regions that were enrolled in the program in 2019 and 2020, from 55% to 49%.